Effect of Nozzle Curvature on Supersonic Gas Jets Used in Laser-Plasma Acceleration: Experimental Method

 \section{Experimental Method}

 Three nozzles, one from each curvature, out of all the simulated nozzle designs were manufactured and experimentally characterized using neutral density interferometry.
-All three manufactured nozzles had $l_d$ = 9 mm and $d_e$ = 3 mm.
+Nozzle costs were not significantly different from previously manufactured nozzles.
+All three manufactured nozzles were made of aluminum and had $l_d$ = 9 mm and $d_e$ = 3 mm.
 The bell nozzle had $d^*$ = 0.6 mm and $R_c$ = +31 mm while the trumpet nozzle had $d^*$ = 0.8 mm, like the straight nozzle, and $R_c$ = -100 mm.
-The three nozzles were manufactured using a special tool to create the required curvatures with an average surface roughness of 0.8 $\mu$m.
-A ball endmill was used to ensure a quality surface finish.
 A Michelson interferometer was used to characterize the gas jet density field of each nozzle.
 The setup is shown in Fig. \ref{fig: IFSetup}(a).
 The experiment was performed using the Hundred Terawatt Thomson (HTT) laser system at the Berkeley Lab Laser Accelerator (BELLA) center, specifically using the 1 Hz mJ-level probe laser beam, which is split after the first main amplifier stage and independently compressed to 40 fs with 800 nm center wavelength and 15 mm beam diameter.
 It propagates through the gas jet, imaging the gas jet plane, and is focused by a f/\# = 20 lens.
 The beam is then split by a beamsplitter (BS) which directs the reflected beam into a retroreflecting roof mirror pair (image) and the transmitted beam into a 0-degree high reflective mirror (reference).
 Both beams are then recombined by the same BS and imaged onto a CCD camera calibrated to 2.64 $\mu$m/pixel in the gas jet plane with a field of view of 4.6 x 3 mm$^2$ and a resolution of 15 $\mu$m.
 The gas jet nozzle is mounted onto a solenoid valve that allows for continuous or pulsed gas delivery.
 Shot-to-shot fluctuation was observed to be low at $\sim$ 2\%, with $1/3$ of this being from the imaging system and laser pulse fluctuations (determined by analyzing the variations of reference scans that contained no gas flow).
 Ar gas was used due to its higher index of refraction compared to He.